microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Requires `Thread` scope matrix input, may be called from divergent control flow.

-The `linalg::MultiplyAdd` function has an overload that takes an `K`-element vector, an MxK `A` matrix with `Thread` scope, and a `M`-element vector.
-The operation multiplies the `K`-element vector by the matrix then adds the `M`-element vector producing a result `M`-element vector.
+The `linalg::MultiplyAdd` function has an overload that takes an MxK `A` matrix with `Thread` scope, an `M`-element vector, and a `K`-element vector.
+The operation multiplies the `M`-element vector by the matrix then adds the `K`-element vector producing a result `K`-element vector.

+Either vector may be a native vector or an `InterpretedVector` which combines a packed element vector with an interpretation type.
+The `K`-element vector may also be a `VectorRef` which refers to a vector in memory.
+Using the `VectorRef` overload makes it easier for the backend compiler to optimize the bias vector loads with the ALU operations.

 ### DXIL Types